Date: 28 August 2014. Diagnosing a Blown

 bottom of my filter I could see small pieces of what looks like

 flecks of gold.
-That's the carcass of bearings -- and it's not a
+That's the carcass of bearings -- and it is a

 Well, I went online and